How Many Bathrooms Should I Have in my House of Multiple Occupation?

 Health and Safety

-Health and safety regulation for an HMO typically requires one bathroom to every four tenants.
+Health and safety regulation for an HMO typically requires one bathroom for every four tenants.
 If you have five tenants you will probably need to supply separate toilets from the main bathroom in the main bathroom suite.

 What's important is that the tenants aren't running into difficulty through a lack of usable facilities.

 The HMO Officer

 So as I've said ultimately you should be going for the one-bathroom-per-three-tenants ratio.
 From a health and safety perspective, you can often stretch that to one-bathroom-to-four.

 Sometimes different councils can have different requirements so you will need to check what the requirements are.